 Overview of Graduate Programs

 Academic programs prepare you for teaching and research.
 Degrees in these programs are Masters of Arts & Sciences (M.A.'s & M.S.'s) and Doctorates of Philosophy (Ph.D's).
-These cover a variety of disciplines including social sciences, physical sciences, natural sciences, language and literature, etcetera.
+These cover a variety of disciplines including social sciences, physical sciences, natural sciences, language and literature, etc.

 Choosing a Program

 - Look for a mentor; someone who you can relate to and who does the kind of work that you would eventually like to do.
-Talk with that person about how they achieved their position and ask them for advise.
+Talk with that person about how they achieved their position and ask them for advice.

 - Choose a field you'd like to pursue.
 Take classes in that field and begin tailoring your class papers and course projects to your chosen field.
 If you have a Senior Project requirement for graduation such as a research paper or culminating project, gear your work toward a finished product that you could submit as a writing sample in your graduate school application.
 Make sure that your writing sample has been proof-read and edited at least three times.